 The keyboard shortcut of

-Windows Key + Shift + S with start a snipping session with Snip & Sketch.
+Windows Key + Shift + S will start a snipping session with Snip & Sketch.

 For more on Snip & Sketch, check out Windows 11 Forum.